lukepuplett/notes/gcp/cloud-storage.md

 ### Auto-scaling

-Buckets have an intial IO capacity of (not sure what it means by _initial_):
+Buckets have an initial IO capacity of (before scaling up):

 - 1000 object writes per second, with a 1 write/sec for the same object.
 - 5000 object reads per second.

 As the request rate grows for a bucket, it's spreads out over >1 servers.
 This can take minutes so without ramping, can see errors.
+Scaling has no limit.

 #### Object key indexing